bitmuster/gitkatas/rebase-interactive/README.md

 ## The task

-Dr. Jekyll and Mr. Hide are working on a logbook while they do science They commit on their own branchs.
+Dr. Jekyll and Mr. Hyde are working on a logbook while they do science They commit on their own branchs.
 Merge those branchs into one.